novapolis/gramine-ratls-python/README.md

 Let us (very briefly and on a very high level) explain how Gramine works.
 Initially, SGX enclave were meant to be developped using the SGX development kit.
 An application would be "SGX aware" and be split into a "trusted" part, running inside SGX, and an "untrusted" part, running outside SGX.
 An application starts with untrusted code, and calls to EENTER and EEXIT instructions are required to enter/exit the enclave.
 The instruction set available to enclave code is very limited (e.g. no priviledged instructions, which means no system calls in the Linux world).
 The development of SGX aware applications is usually done in compiled languages such as C++ and leverages the Intel provided SGX Software Development Kit.

 Gramine started as a research project, with the goal of running entire legacy applications inside SGX enclaves.
 Gramine comes in the form of a Library OS (LibOS) that can be seen as the operating system that runs the target application.
-The LibOS intercepts all application requests that are made to the host OS (most of these would otherwise error since SGX does not allow priviledged instructions.), and either implements them itself or transfers them to the host OS and sanitizes the resutls.
+The LibOS intercepts all application requests that are made to the host OS (most of these would otherwise error since SGX does not allow priviledged instructions.), and either implements them itself or transfers them to the host OS and sanitizes the results.
 Gramine implements a Platform Adaptation Layer (PAL) for interfacing between the LibOS and the host OS.
 For more information on Intel SGX and Gramine, it is highly recommended to read the Gramine documentation in details.
 A good starting point is [the Gramine Introduction to SGX](https://gramine.readthedocs.io/en/stable/sgx-intro.html) and the [Gramine features page](https://gramine.readthedocs.io/en/stable/sgx-intro.html).

 Additionnally to protecting running code from adversaries with priviledged access to the host OS or physical machine, SGX also allows to verify the integrity of an application's trusted part, even remotely.
 On a very very high level (again), enclave attestation works as follows: an enclave produces a quote (comprising code measurements, enclave author, hardware measurements, etc.) that is transfered to the remote verifier.
 The remote verifier then verifies the quote with the help of Intel (or the cloud provider's) quote verification services.
 Gramine provides some higher level functionality to complete the enclave attestation/verification process.
 We will use ra-tls and focus on this option only.
 The idea behind ra-tls is to include the attestation quote inside the standard server TLS certificate.
 When the remote verifier connects to the enclave (the server), it extracts the quote from the server TLS certificate and verifies it before finishing the TLS connection handshake.
 For more information about this, it is highly recommended to read the [Gramine Attestation and Secret Provisioning](https://gramine.readthedocs.io/en/stable/attestation.html) page.